 (Please feel free to personalize this letter as personal letters have more impact than form letters.
-If you live in one of these councillors’ wards, include your address so they know you are a constituent.
-Find your councillor here https://www.toronto.ca/city-government/council/members-of-council/ )
+Include your address or postal code to show that you are a resident of Toronto.)

-I am writing in support of the City-wide legalization of backyard hens in Toronto following the successful completion of the Backyard Hen Pilot Project.
+I am writing in support of City-wide legalization of backyard hens.

-As the pilot project has demonstrated, backyard hens can easily be kept without causing odour, noise, pests or human health problems.
+The UrbanHensTO pilot program has demonstrated that backyard hens can easily be kept without causing odour, noise, pests or human health problems.

-Many people who are food insecure and would benefit from having a supply of eggs don’t have back yards.
-Much like community gardens, community hen projects can make a protein source available to residents living on low incomes while still meeting city regulations.
+Much like community gardens, allowing community hen projects could make a protein source available to residents living on low incomes while still meeting city regulations.
 These should be explicitly allowed along with backyard hens.